 All dogs shed dander (dead skin cells) as well as traces of saliva, urine and sweat.
 It is the proteins found in all of these things than can trigger an allergy.

-However some dog breeds are more hypoallergenic than others as they produce less dander and drool than other breeds.
+However some dog breeds like the poodle are more hypoallergenic than others as they produce less dander and drool than other breeds.

 The less a dog sheds and drools, the less allergens there are likely to be on your furniture, on you and in the air in your home.